Extract from the letters of Witcher Rilandrus of Lettenhove, Griffin School, to Witcher Vesemir of Kaer Morhen, Wolf School, Summer of 1229:

 He turns back in the saddle.

 Lettenhove Reach is a spot of golden stone in the distance.
-Melita stands at the crossroads, still looking up at him, the forest beyond her and the fields beyond that, the town where Antonia is certainly starting the afternoon cooking and Olga is at work teaching seamstresses their work nothing more than a dotted collection of houses.
+Melita stands at the crossroads, still looking up at him, the forest beyond her and the fields beyond that, the town where Antonia is certainly starting the afternoon cooking and Olga is teaching seamstresses their work nothing more than a dotted collection of houses.
 Karris is riding Madeline free as a bird down a road somewhere, Herrin setting traps, Ianto laughing with his fellow guards, Johann in the kitchens laboring over a new masterpiece.
 Alderman Haryse is likely in the fields toiling with the others, the spinners singing as they work.
 A thousand tiny intersections, little lives doing little tasks, all of them safe from the darkness for now.

 If he closes his eyes, he can almost see him, bathed in sunlight in the golden glory of the day garden, hair a halo of waves and the flowers straining to reach him as if he’s the sun himself.
 He can almost smell the blossoms, taste the rich green of dandelion leaves on his tongue, see the blue of his eyes and hear the gentle singing of a lute and a voice sweet and warm as sunlight itself.